-Nobody likes spam...the junk mail or the meat. 📧 Besides being annoying, some of it is actually intended to con the recipient into revealing personal identity information or sending money.
+Nobody likes spam and besides being annoying, some of it is actually intended to con the recipient into revealing personal identity information or sending money.
 This is known as phishing.

 This often happens when an email account is hacked and the hacker then sends out emails to everyone in the account’s address book that look legit, but are anything but.